Omgupta12/Salesken-Assignment-Quiz-App-/README.md

-# UI Application - Quiz App
+# Quiz App - User Interface
 This is a simple UI application that includes a login page, sign up page, quiz page, and report card page.
 The user can log in or sign up to the application, take a quiz with multiple-choice questions, and view their quiz result on the report card page.
 The application uses local storage to store user data and quiz questions and answers.

 ## Features